Anton-java-dev/cities-processor/README.md

 Area (sq mi)
 Density (people per sq km)

+Cities with a population greater than 1 million are highlighted to make them stand out visually.

 ### How to use it:
 The UI fetches data from the backend /api/cities?dataFormat=CSV endpoint.